Jonathan Edwards (Welsh politician): Arrest

+Readmission

 In a May 2022 op-ed in The National Wales, former Plaid leader Leanne Wood claimed that if the party was "serious about stamping out misogyny and domestic abuse, there can be no way back for [Edwards]".
 Edwards was readmitted to Plaid Cymru in July 2022, after being suspended for two years.
 A statement from the panel of the membership, discipline and standards committee read: "The same panel which imposed Jonathan Edwards' 12-month suspension in July 2020 has now reconvened at Mr Edwards' request.
 The panel unanimously agreed that the suspension of Mr Edwards' party membership should be lifted with immediate effect.
 In arriving at its decision, the panel agreed that Jonathan Edwards had satisfied the conditions placed upon him at the point of his suspension.
 The suspension imposed in July 2020 reflected the seriousness with which the panel dealt with the matter and reinforced its unequivocal stance that all forms of harassment, abuse and violence are unacceptable."
 Alun Ffred Jones quit as head of Plaid's NEC in protest at the NEC's recommendation that Edwards should remain an independent MP despite re-joining the party.
 His wife Emma Edwards told BBC Cymru Wales that she was "appalled" by Plaid's decision and claimed it would send out the message "that survivors of domestic abuse don't matter".
 On 13 August, Edwards announced he would not be rejoining the party group at Westminster.

 In January 2023 Edwards claimed there was a "groundswell of support" in his constituency for him to stand for re-election come the next UK General Election.
 "Part of the process of deciding what to do is the support I am receiving locally, and there is a lot of support from individuals locally," he told BBC Wales.

+On 28 May 2024, he announced he would stand down at the 2024 United Kingdom general election.

 Personal life

 Edwards lives in Ammanford in Carmarthenshire.
-He has two children.
+He has three children.

 He was arrested on suspicion of assaulting his wife Emma in May 2020.
-As of January 2023, they are reportedly divorced.
+As of January 2023, they had reportedly divorced.